Angel-ica/HANGMAN/README.md

 # Hangman
 Hangman is a simple word guessing game.
-A hangman asks the user for a letter and checks if it is in the word.
+The program randomly selects a word from a list of given words, a hangman then asks the user for a letter and checks if it is in the randomly selected word.
-It starts with a default number of trials which we call lives and a random word from the list of words.
+It starts with a default number of trials which we call lives and as we know now, a random word from the list of words.
+It showcases a fun display to account for the users progress.
+The game terminates if the user runs out of lives but of course there's an option to play again!

 ```python